prismhead26/Fugu-Style-Text-Editor/README.md

 - Visual Studio Code: [Website](https://code.visualstudio.com/)

 ## Test Instructions:
 For testing and debugging, the application logs requests and errors in the console.
-DBeaver, a client software application and a database administration tool, is also recommended to view the database and see it "visually."
+The source map configuration is applied for the webpack build which is used to map the code in the bundle to the original code.
+And the source map is used to debug the code in the browser

 ## License:
 Licensed under the The MIT License license.